As an Amazon Associate, I earn from qualifying purchases.

 How to Make Strawberry Sauce Without Seeds

-Do you want to remove all the seeds from your sauce?
-Place a fine-mesh strainer over a clean bowl and pour the blended berries into the strainer.
+Do you prefer to remove all the seeds from your sauce?
+Place it in a fine-mesh strainer over a clean bowl and pour the blended berries into the strainer.

 If you want a thicker sauce for cheesecake or baked goods, you’ll want to make a strawberry reduction.
 This is so easy to do.

-You’ll take the puree you made above and cook it down in a saucepan over medium-low heat for 10-15 minutes, stirring often, until the sauce has thickened.
-It will have the delicious consistency of Strawberry Freezer Jam.
+You’ll take the puree you made and then cook it in a saucepan over medium-low heat for 10-15 minutes, stirring often, until the sauce has thickened.

 Pro Tips/Recipe Notes